-The 98th percentile of this demand trace (with zero PV) is then combined with an estimate of PV output across the day for that CP (i.e. the estimated PV output is subtracted from the demand trace).
+The 99th percentile of this demand trace (with zero PV) is then combined with an estimate of PV output across the day for that CP (i.e. the estimated PV output is subtracted from the demand trace).
 The estimated PV output at each CP is based on:

-(a) a typical PV trace for that CP and season, using the median PV output from the top five demand days for that season; and
+(a) a typical PV trace for that CP and season, using a spline-smoothed PV output from the top five demand days for each season over 10 years; and